-This assessment question considers if the development will directly affect archaeological remains.
-The assessment concerns the buried archaeological heritage.
 Each site has been assessed using data from the North Yorkshire Historic Environment Record.
 This evidence was used to compile a geodatabase and the council looked at the recorded archaeological evidence within and close to a proposed development site to conduct a rapid desk-based assessment of the risk posed by development to buried heritage assets.

-Risk has been assessed taking into account the nature, extent and location of the archaeological sites.
-No further documentary search has been undertaken and no site visits were made as part of this archaeological appraisal, therefore the allotted risk should be considered as provisional pending further information.
-Archaeological expertise and recommendation will be consulted to fully evaluate the mitigation required and ensure archaeological remains are treated in a manner proportionate to their significance.
+An archaeologist from NYCC has assessed all the sites and risk has assessed all the sites, taking into account the nature, extent and location of the archaeological sites.
+The archaeologist has taken no further documentary search and no site visits were made as part of this archaeological appraisal, therefore the allotted risk should be considered as provisional pending further information.
+This assessment question shows regarding known archaeological remains.

+Archaeological expertise and recommendation will be consulted through the application process, should the site be allocated, to fully evaluate the mitigation required and ensure archaeological remains are treated in a manner proportionate to their significance.